 My Ferments hiss or fizz a bit when I open them, is this ok?

-Absolutely, it is a sign that the beneficial bacteria are alive and well and are ready to flood your gut with goodness.
+Absolutely, it is a sign that the beneficial bacteria are alive and well and are ready to be consumed.

 How long can my Ferment be left out of the fridge?

 It will be fine for a few hours (2-3), but try and get it into the fridge as soon as possible.
 Fermentation will continue at room temperature, which could change the way it tastes, the texture and the nutrient quantity.